CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/HOL-Day-2/Ex1.md

 # Exercise 1: Configuring Cloud Discovery in Microsoft Defender for Cloud Apps to Detect Shadow IT

+## Overview

+In this lab, you’ll enable Cloud Discovery in Microsoft Defender for Cloud Apps and upload a sample log to generate a Snapshot Report.
+You'll then analyze the dashboard to identify app usage, assess risks, and detect Shadow IT within the organization.

+## Objectives

+- Task 1: Microsoft Defender for Cloud Apps-Configuring Cloud Discovery
+- Task 2: Discover and Analyze Shadow IT Using Cloud Discovery

 ## Task 1: Microsoft Defender for Cloud Apps-Configuring Cloud Discovery

 1. In the Edge browser, log-in to Microsoft Defender portal using the following link: https://security.microsoft.com/ with the below username and password if prompted to sign in.